ivirshup/anndata-paper/paper.md

 ## The data structure

-Consistent data structures facilitate both exploratory data analysis and sharing of data by saving the time to translate between differing data structures.
-For instance, the tidyverse project [@Wickham2014] of the R ecosystem defined a successful consistent data standard for an entire field.
+Standard data structures facilitate both exploratory data analysis and sharing of data as demonstrated by, for instance, the tidyverse project [@Wickham2014] in the R ecosystem.

-By making use of conserved dimensions between data matrix and annotations, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch, which model input and output for each computation as unstructured sets of tensors.
+anndata defines a data structure standard that makes use of conserved dimensions between data matrix and annotations, similar to `ExpressionSet` [@Huber2015].
+With that, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch [@Paszke2019], which model input and output for each computation as unstructured sets of tensors.
 Furthermore, `AnnData` offers an on-disk representation that allows sharing data and structured analysis results in form of learned annotations.

 At the core of `AnnData` is the measured data matrix from which we wish to generate insight (`X`).
 Each data matrix element belongs to an observation (`obs_names`) and a variable (`var_names`) and contains a value (which can be "missing", like `nan`).
 We build our understanding of the data matrix by adding annotated and derived values onto observations and variables \autoref{fig:overview} using `AnnData`'s canonical locations: